The Female Lifestyle Empowerment Brand. An introduction.

-These entrepreneurs explicitly market themselves as role models and leaders but balk at assuming the risks and burdens of substantive cultural leadership.
+Female Lifestyle Empowerment Brands explicitly market themselves as role models and leaders-of-women but balk at assuming the risks and burdens of substantive cultural leadership.
 They have built exceptionally large platforms and cultivated influence but make a strategic decision not to reach beyond their generic, “universal”, evergreen advice content to offer leadership and counsel on specific current events (except, sometimes, on Facebook, which is more evanescent and less archival than a personally-owned website).

 I have seen, however, one of these leaders capitalize on the outrage and grief we’re feeling in response to police killings of men and women of colour by repurposing pre-existing content to address it and, in so doing, garner clicks and traffic to her site.
 She used something she’d already created, retitled and introduced it so that her piece appeared to speak to the happening-right-now despair and distress.
 And she did this while never naming the actual people and events (Eric Garner, Michael Brown, Ferguson, Black Lives Matter) she was purporting to address.
 She wrapped up her piece by instructing commenters not to get political in their responses.
 This is someone who exhorts you to change your life/change the world (as though it is one and the same).
 The oblique, exploitative, yet seemingly-helpful way she handled a specific contemporary political problem is emblematic of the depoliticizing process, strategic positioning and outcomes of The Female Lifestyle Empowerment Brand.
 They seek the prestige and profits of leadership but not the responsibilities.